 - The largest of these brooks marks a transition to larger pine, and you note five blowdowns at L. Their fallen boles all lie SW of their tipped up root systems, hinting that a nor’easter took them down.
 As the years pass their root masses will decay, leaving only the mounds and pits we find all over New England forests that speak softly but eloquently of such forest disturbances.

 Soon you reach a stone wall lined with large sugar maples, signaling your arrival at Corey Road.
 A close look at L reveals strands of barbed wire caught in the wood of one old tree, still on duty to keep the cows out of traffic.

 - From the center of the road, turn completely around to note two wooden signs placed (thank you, Hanover Trails Committee volunteers!) to identify the historic road.
 You’ll want to keep an eye out for them on your return trip.

-- Cross this small brook carefully – there is no bridge, although the Trails Committee is contemplating one.
+- Cross this small brook carefully.
 The size of woody debris caught just below indicates that this brook can punch above its apparent weight during a heavy rain.

 - After exploring the cellar hole, return to Corey Road and continue N. Here, the stone wall at R is composed of coarse boulders topped with barbed wire – the edge of a pasture, not a garden.